ackman678/CalciumDX/README.md

 calciumdxevents
 : A gui for data visualization and event detection

-There are also a number of other functions for analysis, data fetching, and plotting some of which are documented below.
+There are also a number of miscellaneous functions for data analysis, fetching of data tables, and plotting-- some of which are documented below.

 #Image processing, ROI detection, and calcium trace reading